Anzellotti/gamedev-portfolio/index.md

 - Networked Physics simulation
 - Developed on Unreal Engine 5

-The development of this game started as a way to learn Unreal Engine, as well as a way to improve in some areas I felt I was lacking in, namely 3D and online.
+The development of this game started as a way to learn Unreal Engine, as well as a way to improve in some areas I felt I was lacking experience in, namely 3D and online.
 The development started in September 2024, but is currently on hiatus as I focus on my master thesis.\
 The game utilizes the new Networked Physics system, which allows for a seamless experience when controlling the physics-driven plane while maintaining the authority of the centralized dedicated server.

 |![]({{ "/resources/plane_shoot.gif" | relative_url }})|